 Sometimes action-effect can be weakened or even reversed into inaction-effect.
 Identified moderators in the literature so far include study design (N’gbala & Branscombe, 1997; Zhang et al., 2005), prior outcomes (Zeelenberg et al., 2002), temporal distance (Feldman et al., 1999; Gilovich & Medvec, 1994), generality (Davison & Feeney, 2008), and study realism (Gilovich & Medvec, 1994).
 For example, Gilovich and Medvec (1994) conducted five studies on the temporal pattern of the action effect using different methods including telephone surveys, two-scenario experiments, and questionnaires.
 They found that participants tended to both evaluate others’ regrets and report their own regrets as being stronger for inaction compared to action, the more distant in the past the experience was.
 Using the Kahneman and Tversky (1982) investor vignette, they showed a reversal of the action-effect by manipulating temporal distance.

 Recently, Yeung and Feldman (2022) conducted replications of Gilovich and Medvec (1994) and found support for the temporal reversal of action-effect in the long run with scenario experiments, yet failed to find support for an action-effect or an inaction-effect in recalled short-term and long-term real-life experiences.
-They summarized it was unclear why they observed discrepancies between these studies, since it could be more than just the contrast between scenarios and recalls.
-Another possibility raised was that these may be due to the different meaning of action and inaction used in these studies.
+They summarized it was unclear why they observed discrepancies between these studies since it could be more than just the contrast between scenarios and recalls.
+Another possibility raised was that these may be due to the different meanings of action and inaction used in these studies.
 Namely, in the vignette replications action meant change and inaction meant no change, whereas in the recall replications action meant doing something and inaction meant not doing something.
 Other differences between the studies were about actual first-person experiences versus evaluations of third-person emotions (Yeung & Feldman, 2022), and methodological/scenario constraints on generality (Byrne & McEleney, 2000; Simons et al., 2017).
-Regardless, these findings suggest that action-inaction associated regret is a much more complex phenomenon than initially assumed.
+Regardless, these findings suggest that action-inaction-associated regret is a much more complex phenomenon than initially assumed.

 Zeelenberg et al. (2002) showed a reversal of action-effect using prior outcomes.
 They showed that with prior positive and neutral outcomes, the action-effect findings from Kahneman and Tversky (1982) held.
 However, they showed an inaction effect when prior outcomes were negative, suggesting that these shift expectations for agents to act attempting to resolve the problem.
 A similar demonstration by Feldman and Albarracín (2017) showed similar findings on action-inaction social norms as moderators of action-effect.
 Past behavior, expectations, and social norms serve as reference points that people use to assess what is considered normal and justifiable (Feldman, 2020).
 A meta-analysis allows for systematic quantification of the effect, investigating possible moderators.